Kookoo Sabzi – Fresh Herb Kookoo

 - 1 teaspoon baking powder – allow it to soak in a bit of water so that it bubbles

-- 5 eggs – best if at room temperature
+- 5 eggs – left to reach room temperature

 - 1 tablespoon all-purpose flour